Harnam Singh (saint)

 Harnam Singh (July 1897 – January 1983) was a Brahmgiani known for his enlightenment teachings of the Sikh religion, through meditation of "Naam-Simran."

+Biography

 Sant Baba Harnam Singh Ji, was born in Dhugga Kalan, Tehsil Dasuya a village in the district of Hoshiarpur.
 He had four brothers and 2 sisters at a young age Baba Ji's parent's Accher Singh and Narain Kaur passed away.
 Baba Ji started helping his brothers in the fields cultivating wheat and other food.
 Baba Ji learned Gurmukhi from the village Granthi.

 Baba Ji’s met with an Udasi Sadhu by the name of Santokh Das (whom they served for 11 years).
 Meeting with Sikh Saints proved fruitless as everyone they met merely wanted to recruit them as their chela.
 Baba Ji then went into a state of Bairaag and after three days, did ardas and heard a message asking them to take Amrit.
 Baba Ji did this when they were 21.

 In 1947 after the partition, Baba Ji’s family shifted from Sargodha to Dhoul Pur (Rajasthan).
 One day when Baba Ji was deeply engrossed in meditation they received a message asking him to preach the principles of Sikhism and go to a deserted and barren place at a distance of 4 to 5 miles in the eastern direction of their and to village and make the place a centre.

 Baba Ji went to this place which was then known as Ram Pur (Theh) where they prayed long hours and was known as a major place where Baba Ji did his meditation.
 Numerous Naam seekers and spiritual inquisitives began coming to Baba Ji who used to give them guidance on life and Sikhi.
 Weekly Naam Abhiaas Kamaaee Smagam began and thousands of men and women came in contact with Baba Ji to benefit from their darshan and gain spiritually.

 Great Mahapurakhs like Sant Baba Kartar Singh Ji Khalsa Bhindranwale and current Jathedar of The Damdami Taksal Sant Baba Jarnail Singh Ji Khalsa Bhindranwale met and were deeply impressed by Baba Ji's teachings and ideals.

 It was Baba Ji's desire to see the entire “Khalsa Panth” in Chardi Kala and so he meditated purely for this cause from Vaisakhi 1976 to Vaisakhi 1979 and did Ardaas for this same reason.
 This was the time when emergency had been declared in India.
 Even in this crucial time Baba Ji joined hands with Sant Baba Kartar Singh Ji and other Sikh leaders to awaken the sangat by arranging religious processions, meetings and discussions.
 One such procession was arranged at Gurdwara Rampur Khera Sahib to commemorate 300 years of martyrdom of Shri Guru Tegh Bahadur Sahib Ji.